Sign Conventions

 Global Coordinate System

 The global system defines the position of all nodes in 3D space.
-It is a strictly Y-Up system:
+It is a strictly Y-Up, right-handed system:

 Member Local Axes